-Business Area Sweden & Poland accounted for 51 percent (52) of the Group's net sales in 2019.
-The business area includes the Group's operations in Sweden consisting of the companies BE Group Sverige and Lecor Stålteknik, as well as the Polish operations BE Group Poland.
-Net sales for the year decreased by 11 percent compared to last year, amounting to SEK 2,209 M (2,476).
-Operating result amounted to SEK 73 M (123).
-Adjusted for inventory gains and losses and items affecting comparability of SEK -5 M (19), the underlying operating result was SEK 79 M (104).
-In the result, the intra-group expenses invoiced from the Parent Company have been eliminated.
+Business Area Sweden & Poland accounted for 48 percent (51) of the Group's net sales in 2020.
+The business area includes the Group's operations in Sweden consisting of BE Group Sverige and Lecor Stålteknik, as well as the Polish operations.
+Net sales for the year decreased by 19 percent compared to last year, amounting to SEK 1,782 M (2,209).
+Operating result amounted to SEK -14 M (61) and was negatively impacted by items affecting comparability of SEK -35 M (-) related to the decision to centralize warehousing and production operations in Norrköping and to close the warehouse in Malmö.
+Adjusted for inventory gains and losses of SEK -11 M (-5) and the items affecting comparability, the underlying operating result amounted to SEK 32 M (67).
+In the result, intra-group expenses invoiced from the Parent Company have been eliminated except for expenses for IT and business systems.